nielsoffice/WP_WooHooksFunctions/README.md

 function modifying_return_data_title( $title, $user_name ) {
  return 'Hey, ' + $user_name + ' : ' + $title;
 }
-// Result Post: Hey, John : Blog post for July 2023!
+// Result Post: Hey, John : Blog post for July 2023! | /* post everywhere while WordPress does something! or fetch the title and display */

 /* Present & Future */
 // if NOT filter the value return as (string) " Default Value "